Coyote Calhoun: The Edge

 In 1985, Calhoun landed the 7 AM–12 PM opening at WQUE-FM New Orleans.
 At Q-93, he debuted an expanded version of his post-punk program and began to use the name "The Edge".
 In New Orleans, Calhoun began incorporating dark wave, gothic and industrial music into his new music list.
 In late 1986, Q-93 changed their programming from contemporary to urban music, and Calhoun was fired.

 Calhoun returned to Birmingham in the spring of 1987, again employed as a night-time jock for WZBQ, Z-102.
 He reintroduced his Sunday night show as The Edge to Tuscaloosa, Birmingham, and surrounding areas.

-In 1988, Calhoun was fired from Z-102 live on air for stunting with a classic rock format, airing songs by Boston, Mountain and Pink Floyd.
-Calhoun was briefly reinstated afterward, but was let go from Z-102 permanently in 1989.
+During a show in 1988, Calhoun complained about station management and the songs he was required to play and then "stunted" with a classic rock format, airing songs by Boston, Mountain and Pink Floyd.
+This included a segment where station director Steve Russell called in to confront Calhoun and later came down to the studio and told him to cut his microphone, which ended in a scuffle and Calhoun's firing.
+In 2023, Calhoun admitted the entire event had been staged and pre-recorded, although members of the Tuscaloosa Police Department had quickly arrived at the station to investigate the incident.
+Unhappy with the incident and Calhoun's reputation for controversy, particularly his comments about sponsors, management suggested he start a new show using the alias "Jock Mahoney", which lasted one show before Calhoun quit.

 In 1989, Calhoun was hired by I-95, a competitor of Z-102.
 He would join their new morning team to replace the duo Mark and Brian, who had left for KLOS Los Angeles.
-The Morning Wake Up Service with Andy, Trey Matthews, and Coyote J Calhoun debuted in the spring of 1989.
+The Morning Wake Up Service with Andy, Trey Matthews, and Coyote J. Calhoun debuted in the spring of 1989.
 I-95 decided not to re-sign the trio in 1992.

 That same year, The Edge went into syndication.
 From 1992 to 2002, The Edge aired on dozens of Alabama outlets: WVNA-Muscle Shoals, WQEN Gadsden, WTGZ Auburn, WHHY Montgomery, Z102.5 Tuscaloosa/Birmingham, I-95 and WRAX Birmingham, among others.

 In 1995, Calhoun was hired as one of the original air talents to help launch the alternative music outlet The X (WRAX-FM) in Birmingham.
 Between 1998 and 2002, Calhoun wrote music reviews for The Birmingham Weekly.
 He stayed with The X until December 2006.

 In January 2007, The Edge re-debuted in Birmingham on ROCK 99.5 in its usual Sunday night time slot.
 The show was retired in 2009.
 Calhoun returned to ROCK 99 to do a classic rock show in February 2009.
 After 15 years with Citadel Broadcasting, Calhoun would leave the company on February 14, 2010.